 5. Token-based authentication

-Token authentication enables users to log in to accounts using a physical device, such as a smartphone, security key or smart card.
+Token-based authentication enables users to log in to accounts using a physical device, such as a smartphone, security key or smart card.
 It can be used as part of MFA or to provide a passwordless experience.
 With token-based authentication, users verify credentials once for a predetermined time period to reduce constant logins.

 Tokens make it difficult for attackers to gain access to user accounts.
-Attackers would need physical access to the token and the user's credentials to infiltrate the account.
+Attackers would need physical access to the token and know the user's credentials to infiltrate the account.

 Employees must be trusted to keep track of their tokens, or they may be locked out of accounts.
 Because users are locked out if they forget or lose the token, companies must plan for a reenrollment process.

 Certificate-based authentication uses digital certificates issued by a certificate authority and public key cryptography to verify user identity.
 The certificate stores identification information and the public key, while the user has the private key stored virtually.

 Certificate-based authentication uses SSO.
 IT can deploy, manage and revoke certificates.
 This authentication type works well for companies that employ contractors who need network access temporarily.

 Certificate-based authentication can be costly and time-consuming to deploy.
 IT must also create a reenrollment process in the event users can't access their keys -- for example, if they are stolen or the device is broken.